neume-network/extraction-worker/readme.md

 [`postMessage`](https://nodejs.org/api/worker_threads.html#workerpostmessagevalue-transferlist)
 to a `Worker` instance.
 An answer of this message can then be expected within a reasonable timeframe.
-The EW implements a minimal queue, which is why a weak prioritization of submitted tasks is to expect.
+The EW implements a minimal queue, which is why a weak prioritization of submitted tasks can be expected.

 Below is a sequence diagram of the entire flow: